morungos/morungos.github.io/_posts/2021-05-17-word-extractor.md

   Announcing a major update to my Node.js module which extracts text from Word files.
 This new version also extracts text from newer "docx" format files.
+tagline: |-
+  Announcing a major update to my Node.js module which extracts text from Word files.
+This new version also extracts text from newer "docx" format files.
 image: '/img/posts/emigrant.jpg'
 image_description: "The Emigrant by Armando Barbon, Port of Halifax, Nova Scotia"
 excerpt_separator: "<!-- more -->"